Michal-Mikolas/pymaneuvering/README.md

 ### Extension for winds and currents

-Current and wind forces are calculated according to [Fossen, 2011](https://doi.org/10.1002/9781119994138).
+Current and wind forces are calculated according to [Fossen, 2011](https://doi.org/10.1002/9781119994138):

 The angle of attack for currents is set as an angle from the global reference frame.
 0° current are parallel to the x-axis.
 Angles rotate clockwise, directions are modeled as `coming from`.
-(Wind direction of 90° means wind flows from east to west.)
+(Wind direction of 0° with positive speed means wind flows from east to west.
+Similarly, a current direction of 90° with positive speed means the current flows from north to south.)

 ### Shallow water adaption